mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Creating an entire universe is a fun process and can be as detailed as you like!

 SIZE The Size code for worlds ranges from 0 to 10 and is determined by rolling 2D-2.
-Size measures a world’s diameter in thousands of kilometres and the bigger a planet, the higher its gravity.
+Size measures a world’s diameter in thousands of kilometers and the bigger a planet, the higher its gravity.
 The values for gravity in the Size table assume that the world has a density similar to that of Earth.
 Worlds like gas giants have a lower gravity than their size would indicate, while extremely dense worlds would have a higher gravity.

 Intelligent species (sophonts) are unlikely to evolve naturally on worlds smaller than Size 4 or 5.
 Larger planets tend to imply larger populations, as there is more room for expansion.